-I’m a mama to four kids.
+I’m a mama to five kids.
 I think it goes without saying that I rarely get any time for myself.
 I am ok with this.
 I know that eventually I’ll have a season in my life where I’ll have too much time to myself so it will all balance out eventually.
 That being said, I still need to find ways to do a few small things for myself so that I stay sane.

 One way I can take a little mini break and get some “me time” in is with my beauty routine.
 Really it’s not a routine at all.
 I’m generally lucky to just brush my teeth before someone is begging for breakfast.
 However, every once in a while I have the opportunity to actually take my time getting ready.
 When I do find that time, I like to splurge with a nice sugar scrub.